clemson-cal/vapor/README.md

 ## Description

-VAPOR is a lightweight application framework to ease the development of GPU-accelerated and massively parallel scientific simulation codes.
+Vapor is a lightweight application framework to ease the development of GPU-accelerated and massively parallel scientific simulation codes.
 Its objectives are to:

 - Provide lightweight, idiomatic C++ abstractions for high-performance array transformations and PDE solvers
-- Adapt to hybrid parallel compute architectures (multi-core / multi-node / multi-GPU) with near-zero change to the application code
+- Adapt to hybrid parallel compute architectures (multi-core / multi-node / multi-GPU) with zero or nearly zero change to the application code
-- Enable rapid development of small, targeted, simulation codes, by abstracting the business logic of simulation drivers; user configurations, checkpointing, and real-time post-processing are done automatically by inheriting `Simulation` abstract base class
+- Enable rapid development of small, targeted, simulation codes, by abstracting the business logic of simulation drivers
-- Be header-only and dependency-free; a C++17 compiler is sufficient (optional dependencies include CUDA, MPI, and HDF5)
+- Be header-only and dependency-free, requires only a C++17 compiler is (optional dependencies include CUDA, MPI, and HDF5)

-## Table of Contents (Optional)
+## Table of Contents

-If your README is long, add a table of contents to make it easy for users to find what they need.

 - [Installation](#installation)
 - [Usage](#usage)